Geography BSc (Hons)

 What is special about this course?

-If you are inspired by understanding the world around you then BSc (Hons) Geography is for you.
+If you are inspired by understanding the world around you then joining our BSc (Hons) Geography is your next step.
 At both local and global levels, many of the main challenges facing the world in the 21st century are related to geography.
 Studying an exciting mix of physical, environmental and human geography, this course will equip you with the wide range of knowledge and skills needed for the modern workplace.

 Field trips are a valuable and memorable part of studying geography.
-Being located in the stunning Scottish Highlands bring you to the door step of one of the richest natural classroom in the world, and we make the most of it!
-This course includes several day trips in the local area, as well as residential field trips in Scotland and an international field trip in Iceland**.
+This course includes several day trips in the local area, as well as residential field trips in Scotland* and an international fieldtrip in Iceland*.

 *you will be required to pay a contribution towards the costs of these trips.
 Further information is available upon request.